Obituary of Gary Robert Dahms

 Gary spent the later years of his career as a guest lecturer for the Costume Cutting and Construction Course at Red Deer University and Head of the Theatre Arts MasterClass series at Banff Centre for Arts.

 “Gary is pre-deceased by his much loved wife and soul-mate, Yvonne, He will be mourned by his recent furry companions Alice and Gertrude;———at least until the cat treats run out.
 He never did quite fit into this world, nor did he understand people.
 But he did give it a ‘good go’, and always promised to do better next time around.
 However, upon mature reflection and with the profound wisdom that comes with a lingering death, inevitably and with unshakable certainty arrived at the conclusion that it wouldn’t be worth the effort.”

 Pre-deceased by parents Arthur and Gwyneth.
 He will be missed by his siblings Wayne (Hanna) Dahms, John Dahms, Brenda (Larry) Sands and Evan (Trish) Dahms; along with many nieces, nephews and dear friends.

 Gary’s family would like to say a special thank you to Michelle McGowan & Michael Gunn, Gary’s V.O.N. team, Dr. Newman, Robyn Denton and all the nursing staff at Annapolis Royal Hospital.

 At Gary’s request no service will be held but, if wished, donations may be made to your local Art Program.
-On line condolences may be made by visiting www.kaulbachfamilyfuneralhome.comTo send flowers to the family of Gary Dahms, please visit Tribute Store
+On line condolences may be made by visiting www.kaulbachfamilyfuneralhome.comTo plant a tree in memory of Gary Dahms, please visit Tribute Store